xkikeg/PicasaDB/README.md

   * csv-conduit
 * Python 2

-If you use Debian/Ubuntu, see below how to install entire packages to build.
+If you use Ubuntu 12.10, all you have to do is shown below.

 ```bash
 sudo aptitude install build-essential haskell-platform